pace-neutrons/Horace/documentation/smg/14_documentation.md

 * Make

 ### Building Locally
-Once you have cloned the documentation repository (https://github.com/pace-neutrons/horace-docs)
+First, clone the documentation repository (https://github.com/pace-neutrons/horace-docs)

     git clone https://github.com/pace-neutrons/horace-docs.git

-#### Windows
+* Windows

   With a command terminal in the root folder of the horace-docs project run:

       make.bat html

-#### Linux
+* Linux (With Make)

   With `make` installed simply run:

       make html

+* Linux (No Make)

   If you do not have `make` installed, run:

       sphinx-build -M html "docs" "build"

+Built documents will be put in the `/build/html` folder, the main file is the `index.rst` file.

 ## Adding new documents
 ### Create new `.rst`